Checklist for Incoming Students

 There are always nuances to living in any building or location, especially on a college campus.
 Below are a list of things we felt it was important to disclose prior to your arrival to make planning as smooth as possible.

-Parking: Residence hall students have a separate parking pass from commuter students.
-Our lots are designated for residence hall students only.
-Parking passes can be obtained at the Campus Center Service Desk, just outside the bookstore, for $75.00.
+- Parking: Residence hall students have a separate registration from commuter students and may only park in lots R, S, and T. Our lots are designated for residence hall students only.
+You may do this online through your student account or at Parking Services in Building 7 Room 341.
 Please bring a copy of your vehicle registration and photo ID.

 - Storage: We do not offer storage for summer.
 Everything you bring with you must go home with you unless you are planning to remain and take a summer course.

 - Bedroom Furniture: Is movable and you (and your roommate) can decide how you would like to have things arranged.
 Please note that there must be 36" of egress (space) to enter/exit the room.
 That means that the door must be able to open into the room as widely as possible.
 If you are concerned about storage space in your room, regular sized totes work very well.
 The beds are height adjustable and you are able to store a significant amount of items beneath them.